ddobrev/Qyoto/README.md

 Mono/.NET bindings for Qt

-This project aims to create Mono/.NET libraries that wrap Qt (https://qt-project.org/) thus enabling its usage through C#.
+This project aims to create Mono/.NET libraries that wrap Qt (https://qt-project.org/) thus enabling its usage through C#, F#, Visual Basic and any other .NET language.
 It relies on the excellent CppSharp (https://github.com/mono/CppSharp).
 It is a generator that expects the include and library directories of a Qt set-up and then generates and compiles the wrappers.
 While still in development, it should work with any Qt version when complete.